-Ribbon Construct > Resource Management > Gantt > Element View > right-click on element > Assign Resource
+Ribbon Construct > Resource Management > Gantt > Element View > right-click on element > Assign Resource Other On the Resource Allocation window, right-click on a resource assignment and click on the 'Modify Selected' option

-Assign multiple resources to an element
+Assign Multiple Resources to an Element

 Option Action Resource (To assign a single resource, simply type in the name or click on the drop-down arrow and select the name from the list.
 In Project Management, it is simpler to assign single resources directly through the Resource Allocation window.)
-For multiple resources, on the Assigned Resources dialog, click on the button on the 'Resource' field to display the 'Assign Resource' dialog.
-1. Select the checkbox against each resource to assign to the element; to select all resources listed, click on the Select All button.
-2. Click on the OK button to close the dialog and to add the selected resources to the 'Resource' field.
+For multiple resources, on the 'Assigned Resources' dialog, click on the button on the 'Resource' field to display the 'Assign Resource' dialog.
+7. Select the checkbox against each resource to assign to the element; to select all resources listed, click on the

+Select All button.
+8. Click on the OK button to close the dialog and to add the selected resources to the 'Resource' field.
 The 'Resource' field now shows the selected resources, but grayed out.
 The drop-down arrow also is not active.
 To change the resources in the field, click on the button again and select/clear the appropriate checkboxes.
-Role or Task Either: Type in the role name or task that is common to all the selected resources, or Click on the drop-down arrow and click on the role that is common to all the resources Start Date This field defaults to today's date.
-If you want to assign a different start date for the task: 1.
-Click on the drop-down arrow.
-2. If necessary, click on the Left or Right Arrow to select the previous or next month.
-3. Click on the appropriate day of the month as the start date.
-The field immediately changes to the selected date.
-End Date This field defaults to today's date.
+Role or Task Either: Type in the role name or task that is common to all the selected resources, or Click on the drop-down arrow and click on the role that is common to all the resources Description Type (and, if you prefer, format) a description of the work being done by the resources.
+History As the task progresses, you add text to this tab to record the activities, progress, problems and outcomes of the task.
+Start Date This field defaults to today's date.